 Because of the restrictions on the children currently admitted to Children's Healthcare of Atlanta the kids are only allowed one parent at their bedside and no family or siblings are allowed to visit.
 Playrooms sit empty, the library has restrictions, fun celebrity visitors are not allowed.
 All the things that the hospital tries so hard to plan to ease the burden of being inpatient has come to a grinding hault in order to help stop the spread of COVID.

 With the help of NASCAR drivers Michael McDowell and Brett Moffitt and many in the NASCAR community Brave Like Wyatt was able to provide children in the hospital an opportunity to reconnect to their families and friends and provide all the services that our family received from having an iPad.
-We were able to provide the Child Life Department at Children's Healthcare of Atlanta 25 iPads so that children who have to spend time in the Cardiac department or the Aflac Cancer & Blood disorders floor will have the opportunity to reconnect, learn,
+We were able to provide 7 individual families & the Child Life Department at Children's Healthcare of Atlanta a total of 30 iPads so that children who have to spend time in the Cardiac department or the Aflac Cancer & Blood disorders floor will have the opportunity to reconnect, learn,

 revive their spirit and recover their bodies.